 Guiding DFS Tournament Principles

-There are three keys to winnings large-field tournaments on FanDuel.
+There are four keys to winnings large-field tournaments on FanDuel.
 First, we need to identify the “good chalk” — the popular plays who we want to build our lineups around.
-Second, we need to identify the less-popular plays with similar upside to the most popular players at their position.
-Lastly, we need to decide which young breakout candidates to target.
+Second, we need to identify the less-popular plays who still have similar upside to the most popular players at their position.
+Third, we need to decide which young breakout candidates to target.
+Lastly, we need to use game stacks to add positive correlation to our lineups.

 Every week, we will talk about these principles and identify the top targets in each category.
-These players will be listed below by which strategic category they fit into along with their projected popularity (this is called their "percent rostered" or "projected ownership").
-We will then go in depth on each of these players in the position-by-position breakdowns in the following section.
+These players will be listed below by category along with their projected popularity and then broken down in more depth in the position-by-position breakdowns in the following section.

 1. Identify the good chalk